Don’t let embarrassment put your health at risk.

 For Get Lippy 2019, The Eve Appeal has conducted a new study that reveals almost half of healthcare professionals believe poor knowledge and embarrassment may be putting women’s lives at risk.

-The new data shows the UK urgently needs to change the way we address women’s gynaecological health.
+The data shows the UK urgently needs to change the way we address women’s gynaecological health.
 Of the healthcare professionals surveyed, nearly half (47%) agree women not knowing the correct terminology for their reproductive anatomy could lead to delayed diagnosis of a gynaecological cancer.

 The Eve Appeal are working to make every conversation between a patient and a healthcare professional count and as part of this year’s Get Lippy campaign have produced some Top Tips for Talking Gynae.
+We know GP appointments might look a bit different right now, but the NHS IS open, and if you are experiencing any gynae symptoms do call your GP.
+They may have an initial consultation on the phone or over a video call with you and then decide the next steps, but it is still important to be prepared for this consultation and our Get Lippy tips can help.

 The Eve Appeal’s Athena Lamnisos says, “Doctors have on average 10 minutes with a patient.
 We want to make sure those minutes are well used to diagnose cancer at the earliest stage.
 To do this, we need to make sure women have the information and confidence they need to have a conversation about their symptoms.
-That’s what GET LIPPY is here to do: get those conversations going and make them count.”
+That’s what Get Lippy is here to do: get those conversations going and make them count.”

 What do doctors say?